 Sendbird offers a variety of features for your chat experience.

-In this example, you can see the use of startTyping() and endTyping() to send events to all members in the channel.
+In this example, you can see the use of startTyping() and endTyping() to send events to all members of the channel.

 This event triggers the onTypingStatusUpdated function from the channel handler.